 Although WormCircle offers the favorable applicability and demands on least assumptions, it is not perfect.
 In some cases, the symptom of wormhole circles may become inconspicuous or even invisible.
-As previously mentioned, when the two end points of a wormhole are of nearly equal hop counts to the root node, there will be no wormhole circles formed around the wormhole ends.
-Figure 6 (a) illustrate the case.
-There are no wormhole circles emerging around the endpoints of wormhole labeled as 1.
-When the outgoing end of the wormhole locates at the network boundaries (inner or outer), the wormhole circle is split by network boundaries and again cannot be detected by WormCircle.
-The wormhole labeled as 2 in Figure 6 (a) shows the case.
+When the two end points of a wormhole are of nearly equal hop counts to the root node, there will be no wormhole circles formed around the wormhole ends.
 The failure of WormCircle is mainly due to the unfavorable choice of the root node in the process of constructing the shortest path tree.
-For the same network shown in Figure 6 (a), when the root is moved to another position as shown in Figure 6 (b), WormCircle can detect both two wormholes correctly.
 It is clear that the detection rate can be improved if WormCircle is launched multiple times independently, when multiple different root nodes are used to build the shortest path tree.
-As shown in later experiments, it will significantly increase the detection rate when launching the basic WormCircle two or three times.
-An interesting research issue behind the basic WormCircle approach is how to coordinately select multiple roots to maximize the detection rate.
+As shown in later experiments, it will significantly increase the detection rate when launching the basic Worm-Circle two or three times.

-III.
-LOCALIZED WORMCIRCLE ALGORITHM
+3. LOCALIZED WORMCIRCLE ALGORITHM

-In the foregoing section, we describe the basic WormCircle and discuss its advantages and possible improvements on its shortcomings.
-The basic WormCircle identify the wormholeinfection symptom on a global shortest path tree, which make the detection effectiveness of basic WormCircle greatly depend on the location of the tree root.
+We describe the basic WormCircle in the foregoing section.
+The basic WormCircle identify the wormhole-infection symptom on a global shortest path tree, which make the detection effectiveness of basic WormCircle greatly depend on the location of the tree root.
 Certainly, as a global structure, the shortest path tree also needs the cooperation in the whole network.
 It is highly desirable to relax these limitations.
 In the section, we propose the improved method, called localized WormCircle.
 Localized WormCircle does not need to build a global shortest path tree, and make each node utilize only localized connectivity information to locate wormholes.
 As mentioned before, finding the proper wormhole symptom is the key to design a good countermeasure.
 Apparently, given local information, localized WormCircle only can detect localized deviation phenomenon in network topologies.
 Hence, the major challenges of this design lie in how to explore the local impacts caused by wormhole to characterize wormholes.
 Similarly, in the rest of this section, we first characterize the topological features of wormholes in the continuous domain, and then discuss its practical running in the discrete networks.

-A. Locally Characterizing Wormholes
+3.1 Locally Characterizing Wormholes

-We classify wormholes into three categories in the the continuous domain, according to their topological impacts in the local.
+We classify wormholes into three categories in the continuous domain, according to their topological impacts in the local.
 For $\alpha$ -class wormhole, both of its two endpoints locate inside the original surface. $\beta$ -class wormhole has one endpoint inside original surface and the other on the boundary. $\gamma$ -class wormhole has both its endpoints on the boundary.
-For example, the two wormholes shown in Figure 2 are both of $\alpha$ -class.
+For example, the two wormholes shown in Fig. 1 are both of $\alpha$ -class.
 Wormholes of different categories indeed imply the different difficulty to detect.
-Consider the scenario in Figure 6 (a).
-For wormhole labeled as 1, it is of $\alpha$ -class wormhole, and can be detected by WormCircle as long as the selected root is close to either endpoint.
-While for the $\beta$ -class wormhole labeled as 2 to be detected, the root must be more close to the boundary endpoint in the upside.
+For an $\alpha$ -class wormhole, it can be detected by WormCircle as long as the selected root is close to either endpoint.
+While for the $\beta$ -class wormhole, the root must be more close to the boundary endpoint in the upside.
 Thus, $\beta$ -class wormhole is more difficult to detect than $\alpha$ -class for basic WormCircle.
 Clearly, a $\gamma$ -class wormhole and a common bridge are indistinguishable from the local neighborhood.
 Hence, the $\gamma$ -class wormholes cannot be detected with only using localized connectivity information accurately.